biography picture of Jon Noble

 11. For the Sauce

-12. Melt the butter in a saucepan.
+12. Melt the butter in a saucepan and add the Lazy Garlic and Onion Powder.

 13. Add the flour to the melted butter, and mix.